sbabic/swupdate/doc/source/overview.rst

 To be completely safe, SWUpdate and the bootloader need to exchange some information.
 The bootloader must detect if an update was interrupted due to a power-off, and restart SWUpdate until an update is successful.
-SWUpdate supports the U-Boot bootloader.
-U-Boot has a power-safe environemnt, that SWUpdate is able to change to communicate with U-Boot.
+SWUpdate supports the U-Boot and GRUB bootloaders.
+U-Boot has a power-safe environment, that SWUpdate is able to change to communicate with U-Boot.
+In case of GRUB, fixed 1024-byte environment block file is used.
-Setting / Clearing variables let SWUpdate and U-Boot to communicate.
+Setting / Clearing variables lets SWUpdate and bootloader to communicate.
 SWUpdate sets a variable as flag when it starts to update the system, and resets the same variable after completion.
-U-Boot can detect this flag to check if an update was running before a power-off.
+Bootloader can detect this flag to check if an update was running before a power-off.

 .. image:: images/SoftwareUpdateU-Boot.png